 During the second year the emphasis will shift to completing your resident research project.
-You will be allocated 10 weeks out of clinics for this purpose.
+You will be allocated a total of 10 weeks out of clinics for research, this will be scheduled as dictated by your project in either week or multi week blocks.
 You will need to schedule these weeks in advance.
-You should have identified a faculty mentor during your first year (see section on resident research), and, if at all possible, identified the actual dates for the experimental work, so you can request them when the Service Chief starts working on the clinical schedule.
+You should have identified a faculty mentor during your first year (see section on resident research), and, if at all possible, identified the actual dates for the experimental work, so you can request them when the Service Chief starts working on the clinical schedule towards the end of year 1.
 We understand that factors beyond your control may necessitate adjustments of the weeks scheduled to conduct the research; in this case, you should obtain approval from the Service Chief and the faculty on duty the week(s) you need off.
-If the request is approved, the rotation you miss will be rescheduled, if possible during the time you were originally scheduled to be on research/study.
+If the request is approved, the rotation you miss will be rescheduled, if possible, during the time you were originally scheduled to be on research/study.
 We will not reschedule research during non-anesthesia rotations, as arrangements are made in advance to avoid impacting the other service.
-We will ask you to take full weeks out of clinics rather than a few days a week.

-Our expectation of your time and case preparation in the clinic will be unchanged except that you will be managing cases of increasing complexity.
+Our expectation of you in the clinic is that you will be managing cases of increasing complexity.
 We will do our best to assign you cases that interest and challenge you but there will be times that you will need to take cases to help us get through the day's caseload.
-If the faculty decides you are lacking exposure to certain types of cases we may assign cases to fill those gaps.
+If the faculty decides you are lacking exposure to certain types of cases, we may assign cases to fill those gaps.

-We will begin expecting you to take on more clinical teaching responsibilities.
+During 2nd year you should be taking on more clinical teaching responsibilities.
 You will be expected to provide support and instruction to 4th year students on rotation and to assist the faculty on duty when you are not busy with your own case.
-Once a week you will be asked to lead student rounds on a topic selected in advance by you and the faculty on duty.
+You may be asked to lead student rounds on a topic selected in advance by you and the faculty on duty.